Five golden rules to win more work from existing clients

 Keep losing clients to larger agencies who offer more services under one roof?
 What’s stopping you from branching out and extending your service offering?
 Nothing.

 Be brave and offer complementary services that will benefit your client.
 For example – build websites?
 Sell copywriting services.
 Don’t know how to write?
 Bring someone in and mark up their price.
 Or do you run a design firm, but have no web design/development offering?
 Hire someone or work collaboratively with a local freelancer to extend your services.

 You not only want to open up new revenue streams and ensure your long-term survival; you want your client to avoid going anywhere else.
 As Australian former tennis player Rod Laver once said: “The time your game is most vulnerable is when you’re ahead.
 Never let up.”
 I couldn’t have put it better myself.

 Read these extra tips on how to take the next step to grow your business and move beyond freelancing.

 5. Keep talking

-Often the simplest technique to win more work from existing clients is to stay in touch with them, and remind them you’re still there.
-This will maintain your relationship, and strengthen loyalty and trust.
+Often the most straightforward technique to win more work from existing clients is to stay in touch with them and remind them you’re still there.
+It will maintain your relationship and strengthen loyalty and trust.

 A final word